 Knowing When to Let Your Baby Sleep with a Blanket

 Set your worries aside and choose the best blanket for your baby.
 Read more below to know when your baby can sleep with a blanket and about bedding choices.

 Making Sure Your Baby Is Safe

 You’re excited to use a baby muslin wrap for your baby, but are they ready for it?
 You don’t want your baby to feel uncomfortable.
 You also don’t want any harm to come to them.

-According to the American Academy Of Pediatrics (AAP), parents need to wait.
+According to the American Academy Of Pediatrics (AAP), parents must wait.
 Babies younger than 12 months shouldn’t have loose bedding or soft objects around.
 This means their sleeping area should be clear of anything that can harm them.
 Blankets will be suitable for babies after they have turned a year old.

-- Choose beddings that have breathable fabrics
+- Choose bedding that has breathable fabrics.

 - You can use weighted blankets for older children but not for infants